SuperOfficeDocs/superoffice-docs/docs/en/webtools/learn/install.md

 ---
 uid: help-en-webtools-install
 title: Install WebTools
-description: If you are using Windows OS, you need WebTools to integrate your Outlook and Microsoft Office document applications with SuperOffice CRM.
+description: If you are using Windows OS, you need WebTools to integrate your Outlook and Microsoft Office applications with SuperOffice CRM.
 author: SuperOffice RnD
 so.date: 02.10.2023
 keywords: WebTools